Nijal Pearson

-Nijal Pearson (born November 21, 1997) is an American basketball player for Rostock Seawolves of the German ProA.
+Nijal Pearson (born November 21, 1997) is an American basketball player for Anwil Włocławek of the Polish Basketball League (PLK).
 He competed in college basketball for the Texas State Bobcats.

-Early life and high school
+Early life

 Pearson grew up in Beaumont, Texas and attended Central High School.
 As a senior, he averaged 18.5 points, seven rebounds and nine assists per game and was named the co-District 22-5A MVP and Class 5A All-State by the Texas Association of Basketball Coaches.

 College career

 Pearson was a starter at small forward for the Bobcats as a true freshman and averaged 13.3 points (second highest on the team), 3.7 rebounds, and 2.4 assists per game.
 As a sophomore, he led the team with 15.2 points, 6.0 rebounds and 1.3 steals per game and was named to the third team all-Sun Belt Conference.
 Pearson was named first team All-Sun Belt as a junior after averaging 16.4 points, 5.1 rebounds and 1.4 steals per game.
 He was named the MVP of the 2018 Portland Classic after scoring 33 point in the championship game against Portland.
-He became Texas State's all-time leading scorer on January 18, 2020 in a 23-point performance in a win over ULM, breaking Charles Sharp's 60-year-old record of 1,884 points.
+He became Texas State's all-time leading scorer on January 18, 2020, in a 23-point performance in a win over ULM, breaking Charles Sharp's 60-year-old record of 1,884 points.
 Pearson scored his 2,000th career point against Georgia Southern on February 20, 2020.
 Pearson was named the Sun Belt Conference Men's Basketball Player of the Year as a senior.
 He averaged 19.4 points, 5.4 rebounds, and 2.5 assists per game.

 Professional career

 In May 2020, Pearson agreed to terms with Chorale Roanne Basket of the LNB Pro A.

 On January 30, 2021, he has signed with Lahti Basketball of the Finnish Korisliiga.

 On August 19, 2021, he has signed with Rostock Seawolves of the German ProA.

+On July 31, 2023, he has signed with CSM Oradea of the Romanian Liga Națională.

+On September 28, 2024, he signed with Rostock Seawolves of the Basketball Bundesliga (BBL) for a second stint.

+On July 25, 2025, he signed with Anwil Włocławek of the Polish Basketball League (PLK).